MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/portal-branding-customization.md

 ### We run programs for different centers in various locations, and often need a different front end to match the branding of the specific program.
 Is this possible?

-Microsoft Community Training doesn't support multiple homepages out of the box.
+Community Training doesn't support multiple homepages out of the box.
 However, you can customize and develop multiple standalone HTML pages (one for each program) with a link to login to the Learner view.
 Course assignment can be controlled by prompting the user to choose the employment center / program during the one-time sign up process.

 For more information and support on how to enable this, please contact us via [**HelpDesk**](https://go.microsoft.com/fwlink/?linkid=2104630).